 How long should it have taken?

 But 3.5 hours to paddle a canoe 10 miles is just a guideline.
 There are many variables that affect the actual speed of a canoe.
-So, by the end of this article we’ll show you the affects of the various things that increase or decrease canoe speed.
+So, by the end of this article we’ll show you the affects of the various factors that increase or decrease canoe speed.

 Average Canoe Speed